‘Arrogance,’ ‘a ploy,’ 'bold’: Here’s what officials are saying about Facebook’s Libra

 “Facebook Libra’s ‘virtual currency’ will have little standing or dependability.
 If Facebook and other companies want to become a bank, they must seek a new Banking Charter and become subject to all Banking Regulations, just like other Banks,” said President Trump on Twitter.

-“Cryptocurrencies such as bitcoin have been exploited to support billions of dollars of illicit activity like cyber crime, tax evasion, extortion, ransomware, illicit drugs and human trafficking . . .
-They have a lot of work to do,” said Treasury Secretary Steven Mnuchin.
+“Cryptocurrencies such as bitcoin have been exploited to support billions of dollars of illicit activity like cyber crime, tax evasion, extortion, ransomware, illicit drugs and human trafficking. . . .
+They have a lot of work to do,” Treasury Secretary Steven Mnuchin said.

 “As long as it’s [a] level playing field reviewed by regulators, we have no problem with what anyone does,” said Jamie Dimon, chief executive of JPMorgan Chase.